justinlaw360/octopuscard/README.md

-# Retrieve HK Octopus card
+# Reading HK Octopus card info
 To read HK Octopus card using PN532 NFC module

 ## What is NFC (Wiki)